zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 We solved them by persisting new events in a log table as part of the producing JDBC transaction.
 They will then be sent asynchronously to Nakadi after the transaction completed.
 If the transaction is rolled back, the events will vanish too.
 As a result, events will always be sent if and only if the transaction succeeded.

-The Transmitter generates a strictly monotonically increasing event id that can be used for ordering the events during retrieval.
+Unless a different [EID generation strategy](#eid-generation-strategy-optional) is used, the Transmitter generates a strictly monotonically increasing event id that can be used for ordering the events during retrieval.

 It is not guaranteed, that events will be sent to Nakadi in the order they have been produced.
 If an event could not be sent to Nakadi, the library will periodically retry the transmission.

 This project is mature, used in production in some services at Zalando, and in active development.